 Despite the new federal laws and associated requirements, only 21% of providers are prioritizing price transparency.
 This could cost providers in the long run.
-Most notably, there are the costs of non-compliance with federal law.
+Most notably, there are the penalties for non-compliance with federal law.
 While these costs have yet to be determined, the final price tag could be steep.

-The Potential of No Surprises Act for Healthcare
+The Potential of the No Surprises Act for Healthcare

-The reality in healthcare is that consumers are not happy about the payment experience.
-Half of consumers would switch providers for a better healthcare payments experience.
+The reality is that consumers are not happy about the payment experience in healthcare.
+Many consumers would switch providers for a better healthcare payments experience.
 That percentage increases to 74% of consumers when looking at the millennial generation.
-Surprise bills only contribute to this disconnect.
+Surprise bills only contribute to overall member dissatisfaction.

-The efforts to promote price transparency by the federal government may not solve all problems that consumers experience with healthcare payments, but it’s a start.
+The federal government’s effort to promote price transparency may not solve all problems that consumers experience with healthcare payments, but it’s a start.
 The No Surprises Act, while not perfect, should be viewed as an opportunity to not only improve the consumer journey but also make healthcare payments better.